9r1nc3w1ll/schoolwave-legacy/backend/README.md

 ```
 {
-    "status": 400,
+    "status": "error",
-    "message": "Bad Request",
+    "message": "The 'name' field is required."
-    "error": "The 'name' field is required."
+    "data": null,
 }
 ```